GuyMicciche/Tutorial-Assets/Houdini To Maya Particle Instancers and Attributes/README.md

 ### Important Note:
 - Houdini particles to Maya does not support Alembic animation as far as I know.
 The only way to do an animation is to export a `bgeo.sc` sequence out of Houdini using the `ROP Geometry Output` node and import it using Houdini Engine in Maya.
 For single frame particle distributions, you can use the `ROP Alembic Output` node and export an Alembic (exporting a frame range will only result in a single frame in Maya)
+- Houdini's timeline starts at 1 and Maya's timeline starts at 0 by default.
+Make sure to set your timelines to match one another.

+### Chaching:
+If you want to submit your file to a renderfarm or send your file to another machine or artist who does not have Houdini Engine, you must follow these steps:
+1. Save your file first!
+There is a high chance it might crash.
+2. Select your `nParticle` object under the `Houdini Asset` node.
+3. Go to the FX menu set or hold Spacebar.
+Select nCache > Create New Cache (option box)
+4. Choose Edit > Reset Settings.
+Set the `Cache directory` (usually the cache > nCache) and create a folder, then set the `Cache name`.
+Click `Create`.
+5. Move your `nparticle` out of the Houdini Engine group and into the same place you have your `nucleus` node, and select it.
+6. Open the `Node Editor` and click the `Input and output connections` button.
+7. Connect the `Out Time` output plug from the `time` node to the `Current Time` input plug of the `nParticle` shape node.
+8. Delete the `houdiniAsset` node.
+9. Select the `nParticle` node and go to nCache > Attatch Cache.
+Select the `.xml` file that corresponds to your cache file.
+10. Your particles are animating without Houdini Engine!
+You will need to transfer your cache directory with your project.
+If you have a Maya project already set up with the standard directories, it will be easy to save caches, scenes and transfer everything.

 ---
 ## All Render Engines